RocketChat/google-summer-of-code/google-summer-of-code-2025.md

 Some examples:

-    "whenever @sing.li posts any welcome messages in #gsoc2025, immediately DM him with a thank-you note"
+    "whenever @sing.li posts any welcome messages in #gsoc2025, immediately DM them with a thank-you note"

     "whenever a message is posted that contains a four letter word beginning with letter F, delete that message immediately"

-    "if my wife messaged with 'arrived' before I do, DM her sorry I will be late after 1 minute"
+    "if my Alexa messages me with asking where I am, DM her sorry I will be late"

 Recommended approach: